-There are several reasons why EDT is very effective, some of them include:
+There are several reasons why escalating density training is very effective.

-One of the striking benefits that you derive from escalating density training is that it burns fats tremendously; your body will continue to burn fats after several hours of the workout for over 36 hours.
-This is as a result of the elevated metabolic rate and this process is referred to as Excess Post Exercise Oxygen Consumption.
+One of the most striking benefits of escalating density training is that it burns fat tremendously, as your body will have an increased metabolism for several hours after the workout.
+This is as a result of the process referred to as Excess Post Exercise Oxygen Consumption.

-Compared with nearly every other type of fat-loss method, the calories burned through EDT ranks higher than nearly anything else!
+Compared with nearly every other type of fat-loss method (even when compared with non-exercise based fat loss methods such as coolsculpting), the calories burned through EDT ranks higher than nearly anything else!

 Although it is still nearly impossible to lose fat and build muscle at the same time, using Escalating Density Training is one of the best ways to accomplish this as much as possible.

 If you want to develop a strong and well-conditioned body, escalating density training is right for you!